 There’s no specific number of categories that you should have.
 In most cases, you will want somewhere between 5 and 10 in order to properly categorize your posts and make your site easy to browse.

-Categories are meant to encompass a large group of posts.
+Categories are meant to group a large number of your posts together.
 You can use subcategories and tags to split your posts into smaller groups.

 If you are just starting a blog, then don’t worry about trying to come up with a perfect list of categories.
 Just choose 3-5 broad categories and add more as time goes by.